Pylons/pyramid_blogr/docs/authentication.rst

 .. warning::
-    In a real application verify_password should be using some strong way one-way hashing algorithm like bcypt or pbkdf2.
+    In a real application verify_password should be using some strong way one-way hashing algorithm like bcrypt or pbkdf2.
 Use a package like **cryptacular** to provide strong hashing.

 The final step is to update the view that handles authentication.